Business Use Case

 The Challenge

-Before implementing Bluestone PIM, product information was spread across multiple internal systems maintained by different departments.
+Before Bluestone PIM, product information was spread across multiple internal systems, each maintained by a different department.
+The fragmentation created friction across the business:

 The Implementation